iCliniq Logo

 • Abstinence - The best approach to avoid infection is to avoid having sex (i.e., anal, vaginal, or oral).

 • Condoms - The male latex condom, when used correctly and consistently, is highly successful in preventing STD transmission.
 When having anal, vaginal, or oral intercourse, always use a condom.
-Synthetic non-latex condoms can be used if you are allergic to latex.
+Synthetic non-latex condoms can be used if allergic to latex.
 However, it is worth noting that these condoms have a higher breakage rate than latex condoms.
 Condoms made of natural membranes are not advised for STD protection.

 How to Use a Condom Correctly to Avoid STDs?